 While reading Rosa Luxemburg and watching lectures by Richard Wolff, a Marxist economist, I wrote a paper that discusses the potential for strikes in a global capitalist economy.
 These two theorists together helped me realize that it may be impossible for strikes to make a large enough impact on capitalist society unless they are engaged in globally.
 Our struggles are connected over thousands of miles, even when we engage in different ideologies or ways of organizing.
+A prime example of this is provided by Kropotkin: in Europe, the serfs all overthrew feudalism around the same time even though they did not organize as one body in revolting.
+They rose up and found a way to challenge feudalism over the course of one hundred years, without modern communication technologies to let other areas know what was going on.

 Every week, I have been broadening my understandings regarding resistance and what it looks like; I am left with questions about the effectiveness of certain tactics in an age of militarized police, the prison industrial complex, and false morality.
+Black Bloc, a tactic that is utilized by many radicals at protests to hide their identities from police and white supremacists, seems to be turning into a tactic that results in almost immediate violence from police (whether windows get broken or not).
+Strikes have been proven to be successful in stopping the flow of capital and demanding better working conditions; within modern global capitalism, strikes do not make as much of an impact in many industries because they can always find more labor somewhere else.

 My media log has illuminated the rise of the Alt-Right movement, the resurgence of fascism in political platforms from the United States to France, and the similarities between the early 1900’s and the early 2000’s.
 It used to be an accepted ideology to kill fascists, but now people are electing them once again into positions of power over the rest of us.
 While I would not say that I think history repeats itself, I am maneuvering through the idea that we need to analyze histories of oppression and resistance in modern contexts.
 History has proven that fascism cannot be destroyed with peace and love, or with a ballot box.
-While leftists hung onto Bernie Sanders, Trump’s money won him the position as president.
+While leftists hung onto Bernie Sanders, Trump’s money and connections won him the position as president.

 Those who have protested Trump’s inauguration are facing years in prison, while the irony of the Alt-Right movement proclaims they fight for freedom of speech.
+The KKK can have rallies with lit torches, white supremacists can openly proclaim that white people are genetically superior to people of color, police in Olympia, Washington can put up “free speech zone” barricades to protect Trump supporters at rallies while arresting people who challenge the racist rhetoric of these types of demonstrations.
+On the other side, journalists are getting arrested for asking too many questions and legislators are passing laws that make it legal to hit protesters with cars.
+While white supremacists can get permits for their hate rallies and have violently attacked those who disagree with them while police watch, leftists either get permits rejected or do not apply for them because they fear having their name on a protest that could result in charges or prison time.